The Best Smart Coffee Machine In 2022

 Check Price - Amazon UKCheck Price - Sage Appliances

-I know I’m beginning to come across as a real Sage fanboy ;-), however they truly do make some of the smartest espresso coffee machines.
-They do things differently from the way most manufacturers work when it comes to designing domestic coffee machines.
+I know I’m starting to come across as a real Sage fanboy ;-), however they truly do make some of the smartest espresso coffee machines.
+They do things differently from the way many manufacturers work when it comes to designing domestic coffee machines.

-They’ll look at the way other manufacturers do things, and instead of actually following suit, they’ll often invent new components or new ways of doing things in order to do a better job.
+They’ll look at the way other manufacturers do things, and instead of basically following suit, they’ll often invent new components or new ways of doing things in order to do a better job.

-The dual boiler is a great example of this.
-The obvious approach to creating a higher-end espresso coffee machine would have been to make a dual boiler machine or a heat exchanger (which heats the brew water via a pipe running through the steam boiler).
+The dual boiler is a fantastic example of this.
+The obvious approach to making a higher-end espresso coffee machine would have been to make a dual boiler machine or a heat exchanger (which heats the brew water via a pipe running through the steam boiler).

-Instead, they created a (the first, that I’m aware of, at least when it comes to domestic machines) dual boiler machine, likewise with a heat exchanger for the intention of improving thermal stability.
+Instead, they created a (the first, that I’m aware of, at least when it comes to domestic machines) dual boiler machine, likewise with a heat exchanger for the objective of improving thermal stability.

 The smart bits